Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

     ## 4                 14                 17     1057
     ## 5                 17                 17     7969

-Now we loaded our data from the CSV file and then cleaned, casted, and imputed the missing values.
+We loaded our data from the CSV file and cleaned, casted, and imputed the missing values.
 Then we store the preprocessed version in the Mysql database for analysis and modeling.